 Ok, I can admit from the jump that I don’t know Prospect Park well.
 As many times as I have been around it, I have never been inside to explore it.
 That’s where Museum Hack comes into the picture.
-Last Thursday, I was invited to join into a team scavenger hunt type of event in Prospect Park If you are a fan of the Amazing Race television show, you’ll understand that clues have to be found by teams all over a designated area to be first at the end of a quest and win the game.
+Last Thursday, I was invited to join in a team scavenger hunt type of event in Prospect Park If you are a fan of the Amazing Race television show, you’ll understand that clues have to be found by teams all over a designated area to be first at the end of a quest and win the game.
 It was a sneak peek at the official event scheduled for June 3rd.

 What Is Museum Hack?

 Museum Hack is a company that hosts tours in some of the best museums around the country.
 The tours are unconventional, they are not scripted and fed to the tour guides.
 The guides are left to make them as interesting as they like, they can talk about lowlights and little-known scandalous facts to make the tours interesting for tour-goers.
 Also, Museum Hack organizes trust building events for work teams as well. here is the description from the Museum Hack website:

 We began offering these unique experiences at the Metropolitan Museum of Art in New York City.
 Today, we host hundreds of tours every year at museums in cities across the U.S. Our tour types include public, private and company team building.
 We also offer consulting for museums and corporations.

 Our un-highlights tour puts an alternative spin on the museum, featuring other sides to the highlights we love, as well as some of the strangest, wildest, sexiest stories hidden throughout the museum.
 Each Museum Hack tour is customized based on the audience.